Susa Young Gates: Education

 As a child, Gates received an education at a private school owned by Brigham Young across the street from the Lion House.
 Due to her father's political and religious position and her love of reading, Gates received more education than most children her age.
 Gates also reports that the education of herself and her siblings was very important to Brigham Young.
 According to multiple articles she wrote, Gates greatly enjoyed school.
 Gates wrote that she had opportunities to study music and theatre.
 She mentioned that her family also regularly participated in minstrel shows as a family activity, often encouraged and led by Brigham Young.
 During the 19th century, minstrel shows were incredibly popular in Utah.

 When Gates was fourteen, she became the associate editor of "The College Lantern," a literary magazine published by the University of Deseret where she was a student.
 "The College Lantern" was one of the first campus publication in the west.
 According to Cracroft's thesis, Gates was one of the first people in Utah to learn shorthand.
 Following her divorce from Dunford, Gates petitioned church leaders to help her continue her education.
-She was offered a scholarship to the University of Deseret (now known as the University of Utah), but decided to instead attend Brigham Young Academy (now known as Brigham Young University).
+She was offered a scholarship to the University of Deseret (now known as the University of Utah), but decided to instead attend Brigham Young Academy (now known as Brigham Young University (BYU)).
 As a divorced mother, Gates stood out among the other students, however, she was dedicated to her education and worked hard in her courses.
 While at BYA, Gates taught music lessons.
 Following the end of her first year at BYA, Gates decided to leave Utah to accompany one of Brigham's other wives to Hawaii.

 Gates also attended summer school at Harvard University, but she was not an enrolled, full-time student.
 At Harvard, she took courses in literature and physical health.
 This type of summer schooling was common for women during Gates' time.
 During her time at Harvard, Gates was a student of Maud Babcock, another prominent female member of the church and future fellow member on the board of the Young Women's Mutual Improvement Association.